-Seller's risk $(\alpha)$ .
-Also called risk of a Type I error.
-The probability that an acceptance plan will erroneously reject acceptable quality level (AQL) material or construction with respect to a single acceptance quality characteristic.
+Seller's risk (α).
+Also called risk of a type I error.
+The probability that an accept/reject acceptance plan will erroneously reject acceptable quality level (AQL) material or construction with respect to a single acceptance quality characteristic.
 It is the risk the contractor or producer takes in having AQL material or construction rejected.

-Buyer's risk (B).
-Also called risk of a Type II error.
-The probability that an acceptance plan will erroneously fully accept (100% or greater) rejectable quality level (RQL) material or construction with respect to a single acceptance quality characteristic.
-It is the risk the highway agency takes in having RQL material or construction fully accepted.
-[The probability of having RQL material or construction accepted (at any pay) may be considerably greater than the buyer's risk.]
+Buyer's risk (β).
+Also called risk of a type II error.
+The probability that an accept/reject acceptance plan will erroneously accept rejectable quality level (RQL) material or construction with respect to a single acceptance quality characteristic.
+It is the risk the highway agency takes in having RQL material or construction accepted.